flippercloud/flipper/docs/ui/README.md

     # descriptions loaded from YAML file or database (postgres, mysql, etc)
     # return has to be hash of {String key => String description}
   end

+  # Defaults to false.
+Set to true to show feature descriptions on the list
+  # page as well as the view page.
+  # config.show_feature_description_in_list = true
 end
 ```